The Bankrate promise

-Lastly, there are cards that offer the option to select your own bonus cash back category.
+Lastly, some cards offer the option to select your own bonus cash back category.
 Like regular bonus category cash back cards, you’ll typically earn a boosted rate in a few select categories and 1 percent cash back on general purchases.
-However, instead of having a fixed category or having to keep track of rotating bonus categories, you can select your bonus category from a list of options.
+However, instead of having a fixed category or keeping track of rotating bonus categories, you can select your bonus category from a list of options.

 For example, the Bank of America® Customized Cash Rewards credit card lets you choose one of six rewards categories to earn 3 percent cash back with: gas, online shopping, dining, travel, drugstores or home improvement and furnishing purchases, plus 2 percent at grocery stores and wholesale clubs (up to $2,500 of combined 3 percent and 2 percent category purchases each quarter, then 1 percent).
 You can change your selection once per calendar month.

 The Citi Custom Cash℠ Card takes the manual selection process out of the equation with an automatically optimized rewards system.
 You’ll earn 5 percent cash back (on up to $500 each billing cycle, then 1 percent) on your top spending category each billing cycle.
 The 10 categories eligible for 5 percent cash back include restaurants, gas stations, grocery stores, select travel, select transit, select streaming services, drugstores, home improvement stores, fitness clubs and live entertainment.

 When you earn cash back rewards, they are stored on your credit card account until you choose to redeem them.
 There are many ways to use cash back.
 Some of the most popular redemption methods include statement credits, online shopping and gift cards.

 Certain cards also allow you to deposit your cash back directly into a bank account or use it to make a charitable donation.
 Some cards even offer the option to use your cash back to book travel through the issuer’s online portal.